To help your search use the Ctrl key and press F

 Lived at Mount Pleasant as of enlistment

-Married Else Maud Morris and had children Doris, Gladys, Ella and Olive.
+They had children, Doris, Gladys, Ella, and Olive.

 206